Old Dominion vs. Charlotte NCAA Football Odds, Plays and Insights | November 27, 2021

 Old Dominion Stats and Trends

-- In Old Dominion's 11 games this year, it has seven wins against the spread.

-- This season, the Monarchs won ATS in their only game as a favorite of 9.5 points or more.
+- The Monarchs have been favored by 9.5 points or more once this season and covered the spread.

-- Old Dominion's games this year have eclipsed the over/under in 36.4% of its opportunities (four times in 11 games with a set point total).
+- Old Dominion has hit the over in 36.4% of its opportunities this year (four times over 11 games with a set point total).

-- The Monarchs put up 26 points per game, six fewer than the 49ers give up per contest (32).
+- The Monarchs score six fewer points per game (26) than the 49ers surrender (32).

-- Old Dominion is 3-0 against the spread and 2-1 overall in games when it scores more than 32 points.
+- Old Dominion is 3-0 against the spread and 2-1 overall this season when the team records more than 32 points.

-- In games that Old Dominion totals more than 467.4 yards, the team is 2-0 against the spread and 2-0 overall.
+- In games that Old Dominion totals over 467.4 yards, the team is 2-0 against the spread and 2-0 overall.

-- The Monarchs have turned the ball over seven more times (19 total) than the 49ers have forced a turnover (12) this season.

 - Find the latest spread and moneyline odds for Old Dominion at SISportsbook.